Kingston DataTraveler Exodia Review – 2025

 • In order to see performance differences, We repeated same tests with different Allocation unit size (AUS)

-• In order to see USB 2.0 and USB 3.0 interface performance differences, We repeated FAT32 tests with both USB 2.0 and USB 3.0 Interfaces.
+• In order to see USB 2.0 and USB 3.0 interface performances, We repeated FAT32 tests with both USB 2.0 and USB 3.0 Interfaces.

 Kingston,USB,Flash,Disk